SAP/project-fontus/docs/Getting_Started.md

 In the folder you started the run script, there is a `tmp/agent` folder containing all `*.class` files.
 The JDK ships with the `javap` tool to inspect class files, so I suggest to start here.

-I have aliased `javapp` to `javap -l -v -p -s` as that's the most helpful combination of flags to inspect what Fontus actually did.
+I have aliased `javapp` to `javap -l -v -p -s` as that's (in my opinion, YMMV!) the most helpful combination of flags to inspect what Fontus actually did.
 If you have other tips on using `javap` or know other/nicer/better tools please add them here!

 6. Stil stuck, let's try a debugger: